joshbatley/edgmont-ui/README.md

 import "edgmont-ui/dist/edgmont.css";
 ```

-> Note: This might be optimized and is not recommend!
+> Note: This might be optimized and is not recommended!

 ## Package used

 - React - Framework of choice
-- Typesciprt - Types!!!
+- Typescript - Types!!!
 - Tailwind - for all styling
-- Heroicons - for the few icons need
+- Heroicons - for the few icons needed
 - Downshift - a easy to use API for our select element
 - React-datepicker - for the datepicker api
-- Date-fns - the datapicker date library of choice
+- Date-fns - the datepicker date library of choice
 - Prism-react-renderer & react-simple-code-editor - for the code editor and syntax highlighter
 - React-dropzone - for the file uploader
-- React-spring - for any animation/transistions
+- React-spring - for any animation/transitions
 - React-popper - for tooltip and popover API
 - Storybooks - for the docs